Kurt Blome: Flight from the Poznan Institute

-Blome fled from Posen in January 1945 just ahead of the Red Army, and was unable to have the facilities completely destroyed.
+Blome fled from Posen in January 1945 just ahead of the Red Army, and was unable to have the facilities destroyed.
 He informed Walter Schreiber, head of the Wehrmacht's Military Medical Inspectorate, that he was "very concerned that the installations for human experiments that were in the institute and recognizable as such, would be very easily identified by the Russians."
 He relocated to the town of Geraberg in Thuringia, where the Wehrmacht and SS had already constructed another biological warfare facility disguised as a cancer research institute.
-Blome brought his biological cultures with him from Poland, and was still promising Hitler a Wunderwaffe or 'miracle weapon' that would turn the tide of war in Germany's favor, but the Geraburg facility was captured by the U.S. Army in April 1945, along with its records and equipment.
+Blome brought his biological cultures with him from Poland and was still promising Hitler a Wunderwaffe or 'miracle weapon' that would turn the tide of war in Germany's favor, but the Geraburg facility was captured by the U.S. Army in April 1945, along with its records and equipment.

 Collaboration with Unit 731 and the Japanese biological warfare program

 Throughout the war, the German and Japanese biological warfare programs exchanged information, samples, and equipment by submarine.
 The last of these submarines departed from Japan as late as May 1945.
-The Japanese destroyed many of the records about these contacts and the biological warfare program prior to their own surrender in August 1945.
+The Japanese destroyed many of the records about these contacts and the biological warfare program before their surrender in August 1945.
 In the 1930s, Hitler had ordered a group of officers led by Otto Muntsch to study Japan's use of chemical and biological weapons against China.
 These programs of scientific cooperation and exchange were formalized in a series of agreements in 1938–39.
-Hojo Enryo, a Japanese Army doctor and expert in biological weapons "frequently visited the Robert Koch Institute as well as companies under German occupation to collect information about research on bacteriological warfare" and gave a lecture on this subject at the Berlin Military Academy of Medicine in October 1941.
+Hojo Enryo, a Japanese Army doctor and expert in biological weapons, "frequently visited the Robert Koch Institute as well as companies under German occupation to collect information about research on bacteriological warfare" and gave a lecture on this subject at the Berlin Military Academy of Medicine in October 1941.
 Gerhard Rose, who was "the German expert on tropical diseases and epidemic typhus" and later a defendant at the Nuremberg Doctors Trial, supplied samples of the yellow fever virus to Unit 731 that they had been unable to obtain from the United States.
 Blome's own institute in Posen was very similar in design to Unit 731's facility in Pingfan, Manchuria.